Shop by goal

 Are Peptides Safe?

 Peptide safety is compound-specific.
 Endogenous peptides, those already present in the body, like GHK-Cu or BPC-157, tend to have well-documented safety profiles in research settings because they mimic signals the body already recognises.
-Synthetic analogs like GLP-1 RC-S have gone through full FDA trials and have defined side-effect profiles.
+Synthetic analogs like Semaglutide have gone through full FDA trials and have defined side-effect profiles.
 Always read the Certificate of Analysis, verify purity, and follow reconstitution and storage protocols strictly.

 Frequently Asked Questions

+What are peptides?
 Short chains of 2–50 amino acids that act as signalling molecules.
 They bind cellular receptors and trigger specific responses, tissue repair, growth-hormone release, appetite regulation, inflammation control.

+How are peptides different from proteins?
 Proteins are longer (50+ amino acids) and fold into rigid 3D structures to perform mechanical or enzymatic work.
 Peptides are shorter, flexible, and function as signals.

+Why have the elite been using peptides for 15 years?
 Private longevity clinics have offered peptide therapy to high-net-worth clients since the early 2010s at $8,000–$30,000/year.
 The compounds target the exact outcomes the top 1% prioritise: recovery, lean tissue, cognitive clarity, skin remodelling, deep sleep.

 From the Lab - Peptides on LinkedIn & Facebook